mathe-e-botond/ds-math-notes/01-basics.md

 $$P(X,Y) = P(X|Y)P(Y) = P(Y|X)P(X)\\
 f(x, y) = P(X = x | Y= y) \cdot P(Y= y) = P(Y = y | X = x) \cdot P(X = x)$$

-We can calulcate the individual probability distributions from the joint probability distribution, and it's called the **marginal probability distributions** (if we enumerate a discreet joint probability distribution in a table, we would calculate the marginal distribution by summing up the rows and columns, making it the margin of the table as the last row and columns)
+We can calculate the individual probability distributions from the joint probability distribution, and it's called the **marginal probability distributions** (if we enumerate a discreet joint probability distribution in a table, we would calculate the marginal distribution by summing up the rows and columns, making it the margin of the table as the last row and columns)

 $$f_X(x) = \int f_{X,Y}(x,y)dy \\ f_Y(y) = \int f_{X,Y}(x,y)dx$$